gist-ailab/SleePyCo/README.md

 - [X] Config files for training from scratch
 - [X] (2023.11.09) Config files for ablation studies
 - [X] Add TinySleepNet baseline and Fix minor errors
+- [X] You can download checkpoints more conveniently!
 - [ ] Scripts for preprocessing MASS, Physio2018, SHHS